Is It Safe to Vape While on Birth Control?

 The commonality between traditional cigarettes and e-cigarettes is the presence of nicotine.
 It is a highly addictive substance that raises your blood pressure and spikes your adrenaline, which as a result, increases your heart rate—all of which combined can increase your chances of having a heart attack.
 Additionally, smoking thickens your blood, which can lead to blood clots and stroke.
 Birth control also thickens your blood (although much less so), which means your heart has to work harder to pump blood throughout your body, and there’s an increased risk of blood clots and stroke.
 Given the side effects of both, when you combine smoking and birth control pills, things can get dangerous quickly.

 If you’re a smoker and over 35, taking a birth control method that contains estrogen (which includes any combined hormonal method) can increase your overall risk, so a doctor can assess whether a progestin-only pill would be a good fit instead.
-If you’re younger than 35, a doctor can probably prescribe a combination method, like the pill, patch or ring.
-Of course, you can also consider non-hormonal birth control options that won’t put you at increased risk (but don’t forget what a serious health risk smoking poses in general!).
+If you’re younger than 35, a doctor can probably prescribe a combination method, like the pill, patch, or ring.
+Of course, you can also consider non-hormonal birth control options that won’t put you at increased risk (but don’t forget what a serious health risk smoking poses in general).

+So, what's the final word on vaping and birth control?
 Whether you vape nicotine or marijuana, it’s important that you speak honestly with your doctor about your smoking habits.
 This allows them to determine your risk so that you can be safely prescribed.

-Regardless of your smoking habits, you can use Simple Health to get a birth control prescription online.
-Share your health history and preferences in our doctor-designed consultation, then a doctor reviews and prescribes a birth control method that will be safe and effective for you.
+Regardless of your smoking habits, you can use SimpleHealth to get a birth control prescription online.
+Share your health history and preferences in our doctor-designed consultation, and then a doctor will review and prescribe a birth control method that is safe and effective for you.
 The best part?
 Your birth control will be regularly shipped to your door, for free.